top of page

 to Ensure Cohesion and Mutual Support

-There is a need to protect proactive longitudinal primary care so it continues to be a supportive pillar to healthy secondary and tertiary specialized systems.
+Specialty and primary care are interdependent pillars of a healthy system.
+I believe in protecting longitudinal, team-based primary care so it continues to be a supportive pillar to healthy secondary and tertiary specialized systems.
 A shift away from preventative and longitudinal care in the primary system will overburden and destabilize the specialized systems.
 This cannot be allowed if the health of the overall system is to be maintained.
+I am committed to ensuring specialty care is adequately resourced, valued, and integrated into our broader continuum of care.

 Building Collaborative Relationships